akononovicius/physRisk-content-repository/articles/2012/agent-based-prey-predator-model.md

 over-simplified.

-First we start with the two types of agents - prey (white square in the applet below) and predator (black square).
+First we start with the two types of agents - prey (white square in the applet bellow) and predator (black square).
 The agents move one the square lattice, which is under the periodic boundary condition.
 This means that the agent exiting trough the bottom wall of the lattice reenters lattice at the top.
 Exiting through the top causes reentrance